vell0/Evaluation-of-Jailbreak-Techniques-in-Large-Language-Models/README.md

 **Disclaimer: This repository contains examples of harmful language.
 Reader discretion is recommended.
 This repo is intended for research purposes only.
 Any misuse is strictly prohibited.**

-## Research Context

-This framework was developed within the context of INCIBE's strategic SPRINT (Security and Privacy in Systems with Artificial Intelligence) C063/23 project, funded by the EU–NextGenerationEU through the Spanish government's Recovery, Transformation and Resilience Plan.

 ## Key Findings

 Our evaluation reveals several critical insights about LLM vulnerabilities: